ghex-org/GHEX/doc_src/scope/scope.rst

 initialized with ``MPI_THREAD_MULTI`` option.
 In UCX we can exploit concurrency differently: each communicator has its private end-point for sending, while the receives are all channeled through a single end-point on the process.
 This choice was dictated by benchmarks that showed this solution was the most efficient.
-The same code runs well with MPI and UCX transport layers, despite a different way of handling concurrency and addressing latency hiding.
+The same code runs with MPI and UCX transport layers, despite a different way of handling concurrency and addressing latency hiding.

 .. note::